Description of the feature

 Click on “Calculate.”

-- The resulting multi-isochrones show the catchment areas of the kindergartens (here for the mode “pedestrian” with 5-minutes catchment area in light green and 10-minutes catchment area in dark green).
+- The resulting multi-isochrones show the catchment areas of the kindergartens (here for the mode “pedestrian” with 10-minutes catchment area).
 In this example case, it can be seen in the map that the new population is just at the border of the catchment area and thus has to walk a good 10 minutes to the nearest kindergarten.